Religion in Switzerland: 13th–17th centuries: Catholicism and the Calvinist Reformation in old Switzerland

-18th–19th century: the Helvetic Republic, the Sonderbund War, and the 1848 Constitution
+18th–19th centuries: the Helvetic Republic, the Sonderbund War, and the 1848 Constitution

 The principle of exclusivity of religion in autonomous regions remained in force until 1798; whoever did not want to be part of a territory's official religion could emigrate, but had to leave all his possessions, although a few Protestant cantons granted a merciful ius emigrandi (right of emigration).
-The short-lived Helvetic Republic, established as a sister republic of France between 1798 and 1803, was as a secular state according to the principles of the French Revolution.
+The short-lived Helvetic Republic, established as a sister republic of France between 1798 and 1803, was a secular state according to the principles of the French Revolution.
 After the end of the Helvetic Republic and the restoration of Switzerland as a confederation of states, conflicts between Catholics and Protestants arose again, although popular uprisings after 1830 led many cantons to adopt liberal constitutions which granted religious freedom.
 In 1845, two Catholic cantons of central Switzerland, namely Fribourg and Valais, formed a separate league, the Sonderbund, which opposed Protestants and liberals.
-As more cantons joined the Protestant and liberal faction than the Sonderbund, the general diet of the cantons asked the dissolution of the latter.
+As more cantons joined the Protestant and liberal faction than the Sonderbund, the general diet of the cantons asked for the dissolution of the latter.
 A civil war, the Sonderbund War, ensued in 1847, and it resulted in the defeat of the Catholic forces and in the establishment of Switzerland as a federal republic in 1848, under the Swiss Federal Constitution.

 The constitution of 1848 declared Switzerland a multilingual and multireligious country; freedom of conscience was recognised as a fundamental right, though only for Christians.
 However, the cantons continued to have responsibility over the detailed regulation of the relations between church and state, and this led to differing systems, ranging from total separation to official churches (Landeskirchen) with a subordinated official recognition of other churches.
-Legal discrimination against non-Christians, Jews, continued, as they had neither freedom of establishment nor freedom of worship, they could live only in the two "Jewish villages" of Endingen and Lengnau, and they could bury their dead only on a designated island in the Rhine; the bans on Jewish establishment and worship were abolished with revisions of the constitution respectively in 1866 and 1874.
+Legal discrimination against non-Christians such as Jews continued, as they had neither freedom of establishment nor freedom of worship, they could live only in the two "Jewish villages" of Endingen and Lengnau, and they could bury their dead only on a designated island in the Rhine; the bans on Jewish establishment and worship were abolished with revisions of the constitution respectively in 1866 and 1874.